 Best Backpacking Food - Alpen Fuel Favorites

 We get asked the question "what do you recommend for backpacking food" so often that we decided to write an article about it.
-Don't forget to subscribe to our newsletter at the bottom of the page to save $5 on your first order from our store.
-Don't forget to check out our new Meal Planner, where you can create a custom backpacking meal plan that fits your diet!
-Sort and filter by calories, macros, and dietary restrictions.
+Don't forget to subscribe to our newsletter at the bottom of the page and save 15% on your first order!

 - Shaun, owner of Alpen Fuel